akersting/jitterRANN/README.md

 in a Predictive Mean Matching implementation.
 Using `RANN` here could result in severely biased imputations.

-Note that is not sufficient to permute points (with the same distances) afterwards, since we would still completely lack points 9 and 10, which are just as good as points 6 to 8.
+Note that it is not sufficient to permute points (with the same distances) afterwards, since we would still completely lack points 9 and 10, which are just as good as points 6 to 8.

 Here is what `jitterRANN` returns: